James Credle: Career and activism

 Credle worked for three years at the Veterans' Administration Hospital in Lyons, New Jersey.
 In 1965, he was drafted into the army and served two years in the military.
 He underwent medic training at Fort Devens.
-From 1966 to 1967, he was in Vietnam serving as a Spec 4 medic for the 196th Light Infantry Brigade.
+From 1966 to 1967, he was in Vietnam serving as a Specialist 4 medic for the 196th Light Infantry Brigade.
 In Tây Ninh Province, Credle was wounded but continued to help other soldiers evacuate while under enemy fire.

 He quickly returned to Newark shortly after the 1967 Newark riots.
 Within a month, Credle returned to work at the Lyons VA Hospital.
 He attended Rutgers University–Newark from 1968 to 1972 under the G.I.
 Bill and received a B.A. in sociology.
 Credle graduated third in his class.
 He started all four years on the Rutgers–Newark Scarlet Raiders basketball team and served as captain twice.
 Credle was a member of the Black Organization of Students (BOS) and Tau Kappa Epsilon.
 Along with other BOS members, Credle participated in a 72-hour occupation at Rutgers Conklin Hall protesting for increased opportunities and access for minority students, staff, and faculty at Rutgers–Newark.

 He spent one semester at Rutgers Law School before obtaining the position of director of the office of veterans affairs at Rutgers–Newark.
 In 1976, Credle became assistant dean of student affairs at Rutgers.
 His responsibilities there included acting as the director of the office of veterans affairs.
 Credle worked at Rutgers for 37 years.
 During his time at Rutgers, he made efforts to create an inclusive environment for queer students.